graphql-dotnet/graphql-dotnet/README.md

 ## Ahead-of-time compilation

 GraphQL.NET supports ahead-of-time (AOT) compilation for execution of code-first schemas with .NET 7.
-This allows for use within iOS and Android apps, as well as other environments where JIT compilation is not available.
+This allows for use within iOS and Android apps, as well as other environments where such features as JIT compilation or dynamic code generation are not available.
 It may be necessary to explicitly instruct the AOT compiler to include the .NET types necessary for your schema to operate correctly.
 Of particular note, your query, mutation and subscription types' constructors may be trimmed; register them in your DI engine to prevent this.
 Also, `Field(x => x.MyField)` for enumeration values will require manually adding a mapping reference via